YuketsuSh/HttpSpy/README.md

 ## License

-MIT License.
+GPL-3.0 License.
 See `LICENSE` file for more details.